 Things to do in London this week

-The best half-term activities in London
+The best luxury hotels in Berlin

 The best Halloween events in London

-Listings and reviews (3)
+Listings and reviews (12)

 Descending into the gloom of Temper Shoreditch’s basement restaurant is like entering a cult club night.
 Thudding disco and raucous chatter envelop you as you walk in from Great Eastern Street straight downstairs into a dark, smoky, neon-lit subterranean world.
 But instead of a DJ, the star of the show here is a huge smoldering fire pit that takes pride of place behind open bar seating.
 The fourth restaurant in the Temper family, the Shoreditch incarnation of these steakhouse and barbeque spots is cut from the same cloth as its older Soho sibling (there are two other joints in Bank and Covent Garden).
 It has the same pitch-black walls and ceilings and illuminated fridges full of glistening slabs of raw steak.
 Like the W1 spot, hunks of charring meat hanging over the glowing coals are visible across the restaurant floor in various blackened states, sending scents of searing fat into the air.
 Every now and then a rush of flames erupts as the chefs flambé smoking cuts of meat.
 It’s wonderfully theatrical and flashy – something that feels straight from the mind of a gout-ridden Tudor king.
 In fact, the concept was the brainchild of restauranter Sam Lee and chef Neil Rankin who founded the mini-chain.
 Rankin’s since left and now David Lagonell heads up the menu.
 While the restaurants still pride themselves on butchering steaks in-house from rare breed cattle, it’s moved on from each site having its own specialism (Soho concentrated on tacos; the City site on curry).
 Now they sha